Comprehensive guide to DevSecOps toolchain security

 Container and cloud security

-Container security focuses on scanning images for vulnerabilities and validating runtime configurations.
-Cloud security posture management monitors deployed environments for misconfigurations and policy violations.
+Container security covers scanning images for vulnerabilities and validating runtime configurations.
+Cloud security posture management monitors deployed environments for misconfigurations and policy drift.

-Integration occurs during image builds, registry scanning, Kubernetes admission control, and runtime monitoring.
-Policies enforce least privilege, secure networking, and image hygiene.
+Integration occurs at image builds, registry scanning, Kubernetes admission control, and runtime monitoring.
+Policies enforce least privilege access, secure networking configurations, and image hygiene standards.

 Leading tools include Trivy, Aqua Security, Prisma Cloud, and Snyk Container.
-Runtime tools such as Falco and Kyverno enhance detection and enforcement.
+Runtime tools such as Falco and Kyverno extend detection and enforcement into live environments where pre-deployment checks have already passed.

 Observability and monitoring